 How UBC iSchool Co-op Works

-The Co-op Program offers students the chance to work in full-time or part-time, paid positions related to UBC iSchool professions.
+The Co-op Program offers students the chance to work in full-time, paid positions related to UBC iSchool professions.

 Students must complete at least one mandatory work term, with the option to complete up to three work terms.